doctrine/orm/docs/en/reference/annotations-reference.rst

 -  **unique**: Boolean value to determine if the value of the column should be unique across all rows of the underlying entities table.

 -  **nullable**: Determines if NULL values allowed for this column.
 If not specified, default value is false.
+When using typed properties on entity class defaults to true when property is nullable.

 -  **options**: Array of additional options: